Bourbon Restoration in France: Permanent changes in French society

+Administration

-Administration: First, France was now highly centralised, with all important decisions made in Paris.
+First, France was now highly centralised, with all important decisions made in Paris.
 The political geography was completely reorganised and made uniform, dividing the country into more than 80 départements which have endured into the 21st century.
 Each department had an identical administrative structure, and was tightly controlled by a prefect appointed by the government in Paris.
 The thicket of overlapping legal jurisdictions of the pre-Revolutionary regime had all been abolished, and there was now one standardised legal code, administered by judges appointed by Paris, and supported by police under national control.

+The Church

-The Church: The Revolutionary governments had confiscated all the lands and buildings of the Catholic Church, selling them to innumerable buyers, and it was politically impossible to restore them.
+The Revolutionary governments had confiscated all the lands and buildings of the Catholic Church, selling them to innumerable buyers, and it was politically impossible to restore them.
 The bishop still ruled his diocese (which was aligned with the new department boundaries) and communicated with the Pope through the government.
 Bishops, priests, nuns, and other religious, once severely persecuted, were paid state salaries.

 All the old religious rites and ceremonies were retained, and the government maintained France's religious buildings.
 The Church was allowed to operate its own seminaries and to some extent local schools as well, although this became a central political issue into the 20th century.
 Bishops were much less powerful than before, and had no political voice.
 The Catholic Church refocused on a new emphasis on personal piety, influencing the faithful.

+Education

-Education: Public education was centralised, with the Grand Master of the University of France controlling every element of the national educational system from Paris.
+Public education was centralised, with the Grand Master of the University of France controlling every element of the national educational system from Paris.
 New technical universities were opened in Paris which to this day have a critical role in training the elite.

+The Aristocracy

-The aristocracy: Conservatism was bitterly split into the returning ancient aristocracy and the new elite arising under Napoleon after 1796.
+Conservatism was bitterly split into the returning ancient aristocracy and the new elite arising under Napoleon after 1796.
 The new elite, the 'noblesse d'empire', ridiculed the older group as an outdated remnant of a discredited regime that had led the nation to disaster.
 Both groups shared a fear of social disorder, but the level of distrust as well as the cultural differences were too great for political cooperation to be possible.

 The returning old aristocracy recovered much of the land they had owned directly.
 However, they lost all their old seigneurial rights to the rest of the farmland, and the peasants were no longer under their control.
 The pre-Revolutionary aristocracy had dallied with the ideas of the Enlightenment, but now was much more conservative and supportive of the Catholic Church.
 For the best jobs, meritocracy was the new policy, and aristocrats had to compete directly with the growing business and professional class.